Field level security to control access

 A combination of these three permissions can be configured to determine the user privileges for a specific data field.

-Unless one or more security profiles are assigned to a security enabled field, only Dynamics 365 users with the system administrator security role will have access to the field.
+Unless one or more security profiles are assigned to a security enabled field, only Dynamics 365 for Customer Engagement apps users with the system administrator security role will have access to the field.

 Example for restricting the mobile phone field for the Contact entity

-Imagine you company’s policy is that sales members should have different levels of access to contact mobile phone numbers as described here.
+Imagine your company’s policy is that sales members should have different levels of access to contact mobile phone numbers as described here.

 |User or Team||Access|